MicrosoftDocs/power-automate-docs/articles/minit/statistical-operations.md

 ---
 title: List of statistical operations
-description: Learn about the statistical operations in minit.
+description: Learn about the statistical operations in the Process Mining desktop app.
 author: rosikm
 contributors:
   - rosikm